hayuhussen/frappe/README.md

 - **Redis:** Version 7.x
 - **Git:** Version 2.20 or higher

+**Key Installation Components**

+- Core installations include Git, Python dev tools, PostgreSQL, Redis, Node.js 18.x, and Yarn
+- PostgreSQL is configured with a custom user and database specifically for Frappe
+- Frappe Bench is installed and initialized with version-15 branch

+**Configuration and Deployment**

+- Sets up multitenancy with PostgreSQL, configures Nginx and Supervisor
+- Creates a new site ([site1.com](http://site1.com)) with PostgreSQL database and default admin credentials

 ## Installation

 Follow these steps to set up your Frappe environment: